- Footnotes in History -

 Kentucky won, 27-25, on a field goal by Forward Edwin (Toots) Knadler just as the game-ending whistle sounded, after Knadler had given the Cats their tying points on a crip shot a few seconds earlier.

-The Kentucky Kernal, UK's student newspaper, commented after the game "In many respects athletics at the University this year have been disheartening.
+The Kentucky Kernel, UK's student newspaper, commented after the game "In many respects athletics at the University this year have been disheartening.
 But when the basketball team wins its most important game when even its staunchest supporters doubted its ability to do so and in such a glorious manner as the Centre game was won, the future takes on a rosier aspect."

 Maybe it seemed rosy then, but it did not stay that way long.
 The Wildcats played the rest of the season without winning a single game, other than their second victory over Centre, to become the most ill-faring team in modern Wildcat history (since the beginning of the Alumni gym era in 1924).